Censorship in Peru: Ranking of Peru's press freedom

 The 2018 World Press Freedom Index shows a slight overall improvement in respect for press freedom in Latin America.
 However, Latin American countries such as Peru still suffer recurring problems of violence, impunity and authoritarian policies towards citizens that work as journalists.

 Peru occupies the 88th position of 180 listed countries all over the world when it comes to press freedom, with the lowest number in the ranking being the countries with more press freedom, according to the 2018 World Press Freedom Index.
 Peru also occupies the 6th position out of 12 countries in South America, according to the latest World Press Freedom Index 2018.
 Each index reflects the level of freedom available to journalists, as the researchers reported it is based on an evaluation of the independence of media, pluralism and the quality of legislative framework and safety of journalists in each country.

 As the rankings show, Peru continues to have noticeable problems when talking about press freedom as media freedom is threatened by the press laws that allows for journalists to be punished with imprisonment, and for expanding news that can damage the reputation of a company, person or the government.
 Hence journalists must avoid topics such as corruption, social conflicts or drug trafficking.

-Attacks, threats and murders against Peruvian journalists
+Notable attacks, threats and murders against Peruvian journalists

 Journalists in Peru face various threats, with some journalists becoming victims of violent and deadly attacks.